-Avoiding the Pitfalls of Redundancy: Lessons for Employers
+Redundancy: Lessons for Employers (2021 Update)

 The case turned on the issue of alternative acceptable employment.
-The employee’s resignation was found to have occurred after his position as a furnace operator was made redundant, and the crux of the case was the issue of ‘acceptable alternative employment’.
+The employee’ resigned after his position as a furnace operator was made redundant.
+The crux of the case was subsequently then the issue of ‘acceptable alternative employment’.
 The relevant Award provisions required the judge to consider whether the new role met the test for acceptable alternative employment.
-If it did, the employee was not entitled to the redundancy entitlements under the Award.
+If it did, the employee would receive a redundancy payment under the Award.
 This test involves:

 Dominic is the CEO of Lawpath, dedicating his days to making legal easier, faster and more accessible to businesses.
 Dominic is a recognised thought-leader in Australian legal disruption, and was recognised as a winner of the 2015 Australian Legal Innovation Index.